auroraGPT-ANL/MCQ-and-SFT-code/README.md

 The current, stable mcq\_workflow system operates from the command line, where each component of the workflow can be run as a stand-alone tool or as part of a shell script, 'legacy/scripts/run\_mcq\_workflow.sh'.
 This script implements the workflow as illustrated in
 [this flowchart](https://github.com/auroraGPT-ANL/MCQ-and-SFT-code/blob/CeC/MCQ-Workflow.png).

-Finally, this repo contains a work-in-progress project to convert these two workflows into agentic systems.
+Finally, this repo contains a work-in-progress, exploratory project to use the components from these two workflows as part of an **agentic systems**.

 The repository is thus organized as follows:

-1. Stable workflow in 'legacy/scripts' uses components in 'src' including:
+1. Stable MCQ workflow in `legacy/scripts` uses components in 'src' including:
 * 'src/common' - tools common to both the MCQ and Nugget workflows, including model access, configuration, etc.,
 * 'src/mcq\_workflow' - tools specific to generating, answering, and scoring MCQs,
 * 'src/nugget\_workflow' - tools specific to extracting knowledge nuggets and screening for those not already know by a target model,